The Emetophobia questionnaire measures the severity of symptoms within three key areas of thinking referred to as limiting beliefs.

-In order to determine the “degree of severity” of Emetophobia (also widely known as the Fear of Vomiting) experienced by any individual, Rob Kelly developed the Emetophobia Severity Scale (ESS) or the ‘Emetophobia Questionnaire’.
+In order to determine the “degree of severity” of Emetophobia (also widely known as the Fear of Vomiting or the Fear of being sick) experienced by any individual, Rob Kelly developed the Emetophobia Severity Scale (ESS) or the ‘Emetophobia Questionnaire’.

 There are 30 questions falling under three domains of thinking or behaviour, each category representing one of the principal thinking or behaviour “modes” associated with the symptoms of Emetophobia.

 The Emetophobia Questionnaire is also useful for gauging Emetophobia symptoms both before and after the treatment sessions.

 Simply read through these 30 questions, giving yourself ONE point for each answer that you “Agree” with.

 Bear in mind that this emetophobia questionnaire assumes that you suffer from emetophobia in the first place and the score is an indication of how “severe” your specific phobia is.

 In simple terms a score of zero would indicate that your phobia has almost no impact on your life, whilst a score of 30 indicates that it has a very large impact on you.